kineticstoolkit/kineticstoolkit_doc/src/numpy_import.md

 # Importing NumPy

+As for Matplotlib, NumPy must be imported before using it.
 It is very common to import NumPy using the `np` alias:

 ```{code-cell}
 import numpy as np